 * content from these sources will be restructured in the near future

-You can include the content by following the instructions in the readme file located in the repository or by watching the short video below.
 It is required to include at least the core index when adding index files.
 This will override the content from the bundled system reference document and will have the latest fixes.
 Including the supplements index is highly recommended.

 When adding unearthed-arcana, third-party, or homebrew content including the core and supplement index files are required as they will often rely on basic content such as spells from these sources and will not function without the content from the core and supplement files.

 While the Aurora content repository is focusing mainly on official content it does provide certain third-party sources, and homebrew collections.
 That being said, there is too much homebrew content out there to possibly include in the repository.

 Anyone who wants to manage a repository of additional content from a certain third-party / homebrew source is welcome to do so.
 This way not all content needs to go through the developer of the project but can be managed by the community directly.
 The community can create it, test it, and provide feedback, all without having to involve the developer.